Vishal-172/chatbot/README.md

 # Chatbot

-## Multilingual College Enquiry Chatbot using Flask
+## Multilingual College Enquiry Chatbot with Voice Assistant

 ### 🔎Brief Description:
-  The Multilingual College Enquiry Chatbot is a rule-based web chatbot application designed to answer frequently asked questions (FAQs) about a college.
-It supports multiple languages using Google Translate API, ensuring accessibility for users from various linguistic backgrounds.
-The chatbot is built with Flask as the backend framework and a responsive, elegant frontend using HTML/CSS/JavaScript.Users can ask questions like college timings, hostel fees, available courses, eligibility, and more.
-The chatbot detects the user's language, processes the query, matches it with predefined patterns, and responds accurately in the same language.
+  A smart web-based chatbot that helps students and parents with college-related queries in real-time.
+It supports both text and voice-based interaction (STT & TTS) using multilingual capability, offering seamless communication in English, and optionally Tamil, Hindi, and Telugu.

 ### ⚙️ Working Methodology:

- #### 1.User Input:
+ #### 1.User Interaction
    User types a question in the chat interface.

    Example: "What is the admission fee?" or in other languages like Hindi or Tamil.